 Not sure what annoys me the most: the useless description of the feature, the absence of any legit reporting on said useless feature, or the fact this really isn’t a feature.
 It’s a button.

 As I’ve written before, I am a comfortable power user of Keynote.
 My entire presentation development workflow exists inside of Keynote through the use of the outline view, presentation notes, and a bevy of stickies to remind me “need funny image here”.
 It took work and patience to build the ideal workflow.
 I needed to… More

 I’ve been known to stand in front of large groups of people, pacing back and forth, waving my hands furiously and talking.
-I used to get panic attacks when I did this, but after a lot of practice, I still sweat, but I no longer panic.
-I’ve spoken to very large crowds in Wellington, New… More
+I used to get panic attacks when I did this, but after a lot of practice, the butterflies are still there, but I no longer panic.
+I’ve spoken to very large crowds in… More

 I enabled Google Analytics on October 21, 2006, roughly a year after I started using Shaun Inman’s real-time (yet infrequently updated) Mint software.
 Both packages are part of my daily routine to see what is going on with the site, but I’ve rarely used them for more than understanding the basics: How is this article… More

 You’ve taken some hits.
 Being taken apart by the execs because they could smell you weren’t prepared.
 The slide deck you loved that the audience ignored.
 That guy… snoring.
 In the front row.
 However, you’ve also hit it out of the park.
 The unexpected standing ovation.
 That seven-slide deck that turned into an hour of… More